Merck Manual

 To be of benefit, plasma exchange should be used for diseases in which the plasma contains a known pathogenic substance, and plasma exchange should remove this substance more rapidly than the body produces it.
 For example, in rapidly progressive autoimmune disorders, plasma exchange may be used to remove existing harmful plasma components (eg, cryoglobulins, antiglomerular basement membrane antibodies) while immunosuppressive or cytotoxic drugs suppress their future production.

-Low density lipoprotein (LDL) cholesterol can be selectively removed from plasma by adsorption over a column (called LDL apheresis).
+In LDL apheresis, low density lipoprotein (LDL) cholesterol can be selectively removed from plasma by adsorption over a column.

-In photopheresis, mononuclear cells are selectively removed by centrifugation and treated with photoactivatible drugs (eg, 8-methoxypsoralen) that are then activated with ultraviolet light; it is a form of immunomodulatory therapy.
+In photopheresis, mononuclear cells are selectively removed by centrifugation and treated with photoactivatable medications (eg, 8-methoxypsoralen) that are then activated with ultraviolet light.
+Photopheresis is a form of immunomodulatory therapy.

 In immunoadsorption, an antibody or antigen is removed from plasma by combining with an antigen or antibody chosen to bind the target antibody or antigen over a column.